JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/semantic-versionning-with-azure-pipeline-and-docker/index.md

 - if my branch is named `feature/add-awesome-ai-chatbot`, hence containing the prefix `feature`, then, I bump the `minor` version.
 - if my branch is named `next/generation-api-v2`, hence containing the prefix `next`, then, I bump the `major` version.

-I’m sure that’s possible but it would mean to perform this on the Pull Request buidl because you have access to the source branch.
+I’m sure that’s possible but it would mean to perform this on the Pull Request build because you have access to the source branch.

 Another option a colleague of mine shared is to look at the commit messages since the last release: